Adidas Prime

-The Adidas Prime is a family and brand of association football balls.
+The Adidas Prime is a family and brand of association football balls by German multinational athletic apparel and footwear corporation Adidas.
 The Prime balls have had different numbers in their names applied to them to distinguish them in their construction.

 Adidas Prime

 The Adidas Prime was based on the same technology introduced with Adidas Tango 12, its main color was white and showed the same type of decoration of the latter colored of green, blue and white.
 It was used as the official match ball of 2012 MLS season.
 For the international day for the fight against breast cancer the MLS used a variant with a pink decoration, while a silver version with a golden decoration was used for 2012 MLS play-offs.
 Other two variants of Tango 12 were respectively used as official match balls of 2011 FIFA Club World Cup and of 2011–12 Argentine Primera División.
 As official match ball of 2012–13 Ligue 1 was used a variant of Adidas Prime called Le 80, that had a red decoration with white and blue details.
 Its name was a reference to the 80th anniversary of Ligue 1.
 Of this ball was realized a winter high-visibility version.